<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 CP Beam Antenna

-Why In Ear Monitors Drop Out
+Why In-Ear Monitors Drop Out

-After 10,000 wireless projects we’ve seen and heard it all.
+After 10,000 wireless projects, we've seen and heard it all.
 Here are the key concepts and techniques to prevent dropouts and interference in your in-ear monitor system.

 RF Venue CP Beam Antenna

-"We recommend RF Venue to our customers because their products are built with quality and they deliver clean RF frequencies to the microphones and IEM's we install and provide.
+"We recommend RF Venue to our customers because their products are built with quality, and they deliver clean RF frequencies to the microphones and IEMs we install and provide.
 I am confident in using wireless products since we have started using RF Venue products.
-Dropouts are near zero for our large corporate events using 30 or more wireless units."
+Dropouts are near zero for our large corporate events using 30 or more wireless units." - Creative AVL Solutions

 4IEM